Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 ----------

-Understanding the default Trainer loop
+Understanding the default Trainer Loop
 --------------------------------------

 The Lightning :class:`~pytorch_lightning.trainer.trainer.Trainer` automates the standard optimization loop which every PyTorch user is familiar with: